DopierRex/OneNext/README.md

 Also, you may notice the section 'Note for PS/2 keyboard users' on the official distribution release website listed above.
 As extra cores require an external PS/2 keyboard, that feature needs to be enabled (you can still use a mouse AND a keyboard with a PS/2 Y-splitter cable).
 However, no action is really required at this stage because, after you complete the next step (3), PS/2 keyboard will be automatically configured.

+-STEP 3

-3) Download this repository's latest release, navigate to the place you downloaded it, unzip the file, select ALL and copy all files to the root of your FAT16 primary partition on the SD card, where you have already placed the System/Next distribution (step 2).
+Download this repository's latest release, navigate to the place you downloaded it, unzip the file, select ALL and copy all files to the root of your FAT16 primary partition on the SD card, where you have already placed the System/Next distribution (step 2).
 If you get the prompt on your PC screen "The destination already has a file named '....'", click 'yes' to "Replace the file in the destination" for all files.

 IMPORTANT: The software in this repository does not alter, replace, or corrupt the official Spectrum Next firmware or its code; in fact, additional files, folders are simply added with relevant settings and configurations.

+-STEP 4

-4) Now, you can insert the prepared SD card in your Spectrum Next or N-go.
+Now, you can insert the prepared SD card in your Spectrum Next or N-go.
 The SD card is finally ready; however, you still need to FLASH the alternative cores on the Spectrum Next!

 If you haven't already, you can start using a VGA monitor with your Next/N-go.
 The default is VGA 50hz 'mode 0', but if you don't get a satisfactory display on your  monitor, you can reset  your Spectrum Next/N-go and check the VGA display frequencies by holding down key 'V' at power up and starting 'Screen Test'.
-Select a VGA mode you are happy with from different modes displayed through screen cycles.
+Select a VGA mode you are happy with, from the different modes displayed on your monitor through the screen cycles.

 Also, you will notice that, if you have a PS/2 keyboard wired to the Spectrum Next, it will be now configured to work.
 Use a PS/2 splitter cable, if you want to add a PS/2 mouse.